 Inhabitants nickname: sciudei.

-Macurano is what remains of an ancient village whose remains are located about two kilometers south-east of Alessano.
-These are two distinct settlements, made up of caves dug into the tuff which forms the last fringe of the Montesardo hill.
-The two settlements are separated by an ancient road that still bears the deep marks of the passage of wagons.
-The first settlement, better preserved, is made up of a series of caves, the largest of which communicates with others of smaller dimensions and is dominated by another with several niches.
-On the walls there are numerous cross-shaped incisions.
-The presence of millstones and piles inside suggest that in the past it was a “trappeto“.
+Macurano is what remains of an ancient village whose remains are located about two kilometres south-east of Alessano.
+It consists of two distinct settlements, composed of caves dug into the tuff that forms the last fringe of the Montesardo hill.
+The two settlements are separated by an ancient road that still bears the deep marks of the passage of carts.

 Inhabitants nickname: mascarani.